AdobeDocs/destination-sdk.en/help/credentials-configuration-api.md

 **API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/credentials`

+This page lists and describes all the API operations that you can perform using the `/authoring/v1/credentials` API endpoint.

 ## When to use the `/credentials` API endpoint {#when-to-use}

 >[!IMPORTANT]
 >
 >In most cases, you *do not* need to use the `/credentials` API endpoint.
 Instead, you can configure the authentication information for your destination in the `customerAuthenticationConfigurations` parameters of the `/destinations` endpoint.
+Read [Credentials configuration](/help/credentials-configuration.md) for more information.

 Use this API endpoint and select `PLATFORM_AUTHENTICATION` in the [destination configuration](/help/destination-configuration.md#destination-delivery) if there is a global authentication system between Adobe and your destination and the [!DNL Platform] customer does not need to provide any authentication credentials to connect to your destination.
 In this case, you must create a credentials object using the `/credentials` API endpoint.

-## Supported authentication types {#supported-authentication-types}

-Adobe Experience Platform supports several authentication types:

-* Basic authentication
-* Oauth1
-* OAuth2 user credentials
-* OAuth2 client credentials
-* OAuth2 access token
-* OAuth2 refresh token

 ## Example configurations